Craig Clay: Motherwell

 Upon his release from Grimsby, Clay joined South African Premier Division club Bidvest Wits on trial.
 Clay then joined Scottish Premiership club Motherwell on trial, playing the full 90 minutes in a 3–0 victory over East Stirlingshire in the Scottish League Cup on 26 July 2016.
 Clay made his league debut on 6 August 2016 in a 2–1 victory away to Kilmarnock, before signing a two-year contract with the club on 10 August.
 He scored his first goal for the club on 28 December 2016, in a 2–1 win away to Inverness Caledonian Thistle.

 Leyton Orient

 Clay signed for newly relegated National League club Leyton Orient on 17 July 2017 on a two-year contract.
+He went on to win both the National League and EFL League Two titles with the club over the 6 years he was with them.
+His contract was not renewed at the end of the 2022/23 season.

+Sutton United

+On 30 June 2023, Clay signed for EFL League Two side Sutton United.

+Dunfermline Athletic

+Clay signed for Dunfermline Athletic of the Scottish second tier in September 2024.

 International career

 Clay made his debut for the England C national team as a substitute in their 2–0 away win over Ukraine under-20s in the International Challenge Trophy on 22 March 2016.